Ipstenu/varnish-http-purge/readme.txt

 = How can I debug my site? =

 Use the Varnish Status page.
-It'll try and help you figure out what's wrong.
+It will try and help you figure out what's wrong.

 = Will you fix my site if there's a conflict with a theme or plugin? =

-I wish I could.
-I don't have that much free time.
-What I can do is try and point you to how you can fix it yourself.
+I'm sorry but I can't do that, I don't have that much availability.
+I will try to point you towards solving it on your own.
 Bear in mind, that may mean you have to decide if using a specific plugin or theme is worth an imperfect cache.

 = What version of Varnish is supported? =